 - Making appointments with hospitals on the behalf of patients who require minor medical procedures

 - Performing numerous general administration and related tasks

 In order to become qualified there are a number of different options for those interested.
 A popular choice is to get an actual qualification related to medical administration or medical secretarial studies rather than getting a general secretarial qualification and then trying to gain work experience in a medical setting.
-These type of courses will teach both basic and more complex skills relevant to this medical role.
+These type of medical secretary courses will teach both basic and more complex skills relevant to this role.
 Of course, training continues once you obtain a position in a medical environment.

 Pitman Training run a part time/evening Medical Secretarial Diploma.
 This Pitman Training Diploma will give you the necessary skills you need for this career; from keyboard skills to typing speed and audio; to total mastery of the most commonly used Microsoft software; to knowledge of the necessary medical terminology.
 Shorthand is an additional option, if you wish.
 They have nationwide locations including a swords branch (Pitman Training Swords)

 College of Management and IT (CMIT) run a Medical and Clinical Administrative Distance learning Course.
 This programme is designed for people who wish to gain a recognised qualification to enable them to begin work or improve their career in Medical Reception and Medical Administration roles.
 Students will learn how to: manage front office services, manage clinical administration, use technology within clinical practices, use and understand medical terminology, work with medicine and hygiene, and understand confidentiality practices.
 The course is ideal for all those working in administration or customer service roles within Private Consultant clinics, Hospitals, Doctor or Dentist surgeries, and private Health Clinics.